Flick of the Wrist: Single versions

 All the single versions and edits are from the original album recording.

-The Dutch AA-side version features the complete song without the seguing, overlapping sections from "Tenement Funster" and "Lily of the Valley".
+The Dutch AA-side version features the complete song without the segueing, overlapping sections from "Tenement Funster" and "Lily of the Valley".

 The UK AA-side version features almost the same complete version as the Dutch version, but with a few notes edited at the beginning.
-This version also features on the 1991 Japanese 3-inch CD single of "Killer Queen"/"Flick of the Wrist."
+This version also features on the 1991 Japanese 3-inch CD single of "Killer Queen"/"Flick of the Wrist".

-The US AA-side version (the same as issued in Canada) has a much more pronounced edit at the beginning, with the first 18 seconds of the song absent.
-It ends with a fade-out over the segue into "Lily of the Valley," where the latter's opening piano is heard.
+The US AA-side version (the same as that issued in Canada) has a much more pronounced edit at the beginning, with the first 18 seconds of the song absent.
+It ends with a fade-out over the segue into "Lily of the Valley", in which the latter's opening piano is heard.

-The UK's 1987 3-inch CD single re-issue starts with the crescendo segue which ends "Tenement Funster."
-It ends with a fade-out before the song is properly over, missing the last line "Baby, you've been had."
+The UK 1987 3-inch CD single re-issue begins with the crescendo segue that ends "Tenement Funster".
+It ends with a fade-out before the song is properly over, missing the last line: "...baby, you've been had."

-BBC Version
+BBC version

-On 16 October 1974, Queen recorded a BBC session at Maida Vale 4 Studios in London, England.
+On 16 October 1974, Queen recorded a BBC session at Maida Vale 4 Studios in London.
 One of the songs recorded was "Flick of the Wrist".
 This performance features parts of the original album backing track with new vocals by Freddie Mercury and a new guitar solo by Brian May, differing entirely from that which appears on the album.